59 ml or 2 fl oz

 What are the risks of taking grape seed extract?

 Side effects.
-The grape seed extract is generally considered safe.
+Grape seed extract is generally considered safe.
 Side effects may include headache, itchy scalp, dizziness, and nausea.

 Risks.
 People allergic to grapes should not use grape seed extract.
 If you have a bleeding disorder or high blood pressure, talk to your doctor before you start using grape seed extract.